MagdalenaMusilova/ASCIIArt/README.md

 This tool allows you to convert images into ASCII art using various filters, output methods, and shading techniques.

+This project was developed as a semester assignment for the BI-OOP course at the Faculty of Information Technology, Czech Technical University.

 ---

 ## Getting Started